 Hallmarks -The Gold Standard

 Knowing the hallmarks of a gold item will go some way to avoiding unscrupulous sellers who may try to pass off inferior or counterfeit items.
 The gold hallmarks found on jewellery have been in use for hundreds of years.
 They were brought in as a form of consumer protection so that people of the 1200s could also avoid scams.
 Back then, state-appointed assayers marked the precious metal.
+These marks on the item show its purity, who made the item, and when it was made.
+This was necessary because metals like gold and silver are hard to work with in their pure form.
+Gold and Silversmiths mix them with other metals to make them easier to work with.
+Knowing the quantity of gold or silver in a piece indicates its value.
+Hallmarks stay on metal to show if it is high quality.
+This protects buyers from buying low-quality metal for more than it’s worth.

 Coins and bars of investment-grade gold are not mixed with alloys and are required to be of 99% purity.
 Their intrinsic value lies primarily – or only – in their gold content.
 The London Bullion Market Association sets quality standards for gold bullion.
 LBMA manages a ‘Good Delivery’ list of refiners that meet their criteria.
 Bars are stamped with a unique serial number, the refinery, the weight and the purity.